Scallion Oil Noodles

 2 Servings

-6 oz dry or 8 oz fresh noodles.
+8 oz fresh or dry noodles.
 Medium round or flat noodles.

 Dressing*